 I am inspired by nature and, more specifically, the interconnectedness of life.
 Living on the edge of the Flint Hills Prairie, I am surrounded by these nurturing connections.
-Reciprocity is an important aspect of my work.
+Reciprocity is an essential aspect of my work.
 Trees, plants, and fungi are some of the subjects I draw from.
-Tapestry gives me the means to visually express these connections.
+Tapestry gives me the means to express these connections visually.

 Kennita Tully’s Biography

 Kennita is a tapestry artist, author, and teacher living in Pottawatomie County, KS.
-She recently returned to tapestry in late 2017 after a 30 year career as a knitwear designer.
+She recently returned to tapestry in late 2017 after a break from tapestry to pursue a 30-year career as a knitwear designer.
 Intrigued by the interconnections of life, she attempts to discover the world around her and return those discoveries to the world through tapestries.